christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 ga(2)
 ```

-This is great since it does not require to be able to know how to differentiate a function.
-As you can see, both in Theano and Tensorflow, the ` z = a + b ` is of type Tensor as `a` and `b`.
+This is great since it does not require to know how to differentiate a function.
+As you can see, both in Theano and Tensorflow, the `z = a + b` is of type Tensor as `a` and `b`.

 Tensors are not variables and have no value, but can be evaluated which will launch the operations in a session run as before or directly written :